wquist/Horizon-Microkernel/README.md

 The library section contains only one library for now, `libh`.
 This library contains portions of the C standard library, as well as constants, structures, and functions used to interact with the microkernel.
 These definitions are used in both usermode programs and the kernel itself.
 Each library also contains a `Makefile.inc` for compiling.

-The user section contains subdirectories for each test program created.
-Currently, there is `devd`, a device manager, `vfsd`, a basic virtual filesystem, `ps2kbd` and `vgatty`, some basic drivers, and `test`, which actually uses the other programs.
-Each test program is suffixed with its target architecture.
+The user section contains subdirectories for each program created.
+Currently, there is a device manager and virtual file system, a filesystem and IDE driver, a screen and keyboard driver, and some test programs.
+Each program is suffixed with its target architecture.
 The user section also contains an `arch` folder containing Makefiles and a basic `crt0` for each platform, for use during compilation.